This is a best prospect industry sector for this country. Includes a market overview and trade data

 Paraguay is the world’s second-largest producer of stevia after China.
 Paraguay has the potential to be a global provider of stevia, creating opportunities to sell new and used processing machinery.
 The most important market for stevia is currently the food and beverage industry, where buyers employ it as a sweetener and a flavoring agent.
 Other important stevia markets include health and tea.

 Farmers and ranchers are aware that using quality inputs is a key factor in their operations’ profitability and have been adopting advanced production practices.
 Tractors and accessories, harvesting machinery, bulldozers, backhoes, and excavators are usually in high demand, depending on the prospects for a successful harvest.
 Paraguay is among the few countries in Latin America that permits used machinery imports.
-Competition from other exporting countries is strong, and U.S. exporters must provide good follow-on service to be successful.
+Competition from other exporting countries is strong, and U.S. exporters must compete with lower prices and provide good follow-on service to be successful.

 There could be an opportunity for irrigation projects in Paraguay, including in the Chaco region in the western half of the country.
 Opportunities for sales of fertilizer, seeds, and other products remain strong.

 U.S. Embassy Asuncion